A polynomial with a root mod $p$ for every $p$ has a real root: Introduction

 \begin{theorem} Let $f\in \mathbb{Q}[x]$ be a polynomial that has a root mod $ p$ for every large prime $p$.
 Then $f$ has a real root. \end{theorem}

-The proof is a simple application of Chebotarev's density theorem, though the result doesn't seem to have been stated in the literature about polynomials with a root mod $ p$ for every $p$ \cite{Bilu, Brandl, Sonn}.
-This result was motivated by a problem on representing primes with positive definite quadratic forms.
+This is an application of Chebotarev's density theorem - the proof itself is fairly straightforward, so much of the paper is dedicated to overviewing the background to Chebotarev's theorem, which is not straightforward.
+There is a wide literature about polynomials with a root mod $p$ for every $p$.
+For example \cite{Bilu} describes a criteria in terms of Galois theory to decide if a polynomial has this property.
+The papers \cite{Mishra, Spearman} show that families of polynomials similar to these two examples have a solution mod $n$ for every integer $n$, and \cite{Sonn} looks gives criteria for having a root in $\Q_p$ for every $p$.
+Products of two irreducible factors with this property are studied in \cite{Brandl}.
+We expand on this literature, noticing the common thread that these diverse constructions all have a real root.

-A binary quadratic form is an expression of the form $f (x,y) = ax^{2} +bxy +cy^{2} \in \Z[x,y] $, and its discriminant is $-D = b^{2} -4ac$.
-We call $f$ positive definite if $D>0$, in which case $f(x,y) > 0$ for all $x,y \neq 0$.
-There is an extensive literature into which primes can be represented by a form $f$, that is, written as $p = f(m,n)$ for some integers $m$ and $n$.
-A necessary condition is that the equation $f(x,y) \equiv 0 \mod p$ needs to have a non-trivial solution.
-This requires $-D$ to be a square mod $p$, ruling out half of the primes.
+Our result was motivated by a problem on representing primes with positive definite quadratic forms.
+A binary quadratic form is an expression of the form $g(x,y) = ax^{2} +bxy +cy^{2} \in \Z[x,y] $, and its discriminant is $-D = b^{2} -4ac$ (we also assume $a>0$ without losing much generality).
+We call $f$ positive definite if $-D<0$, in which case $g(x,y) > 0$ for all $x,y \neq 0$.
+The problem of which primes can be represented by a form $f$, that is, written as $p = g(m,n)$ for some integers $m$ and $n$ has been extensively studied.
+A necessary condition is that the equation $g(x,y) \equiv 0$ mod $p$ needs to have a non-trivial solution.
+This requires $-D$ to be a square mod $p$.
 In certain cases (when the class number of the discriminant $-D$ is $1$) this condition is sufficient, but in general it is not.
-A great survey on this area can be found at \cite{cox}.
+A fantastic study of the representation of primes by quadratic forms can be found at \cite{cox}.

-A natural task is to try to find quadratic forms that together represent all the primes.
-For instance, by breaking down into cases for $p$ mod $ 8$, $\{x^2+y^2, x^2+2y^2, x^2-2y^2\}$ together cover all primes.
-And there are many other examples.
-One can ask that whether negative values are really necessary in the last form, that is, whether it is possible to cover the primes with only positive definite quadratic forms.
-The answer to this question is the following.